Chaozhuang22/chaozhuang22.github.io/_posts/2024-01-17-soccertrack.md

 - Analyze player trajectories, spatial dispersion, and formation changes over time.
 - Investigate the dynamic synchronization of player movements in response to game events.
 - Apply anomaly detection to identify significant events, such as timeouts.

-The original Kaggle notebook with detailed code can be found [here](https://www.kaggle.com/code/chaozhuang/soccertrack-collective-dynamics-analysis#Team-Dynamics).
+The full analysis with code can be found in this [Kaggle notebook](https://www.kaggle.com/code/chaozhuang/soccertrack-collective-dynamics-analysis#Team-Dynamics).

 ## Individual-level Analysis